mattarderne/rdrn.dev/about.md

 ---

-This page is about me broadly, while work related can be found in [engineering](/engineering).
+This page is about me broadly, while work-related can be found in [engineering](/engineering).

 I like to treat this page as a bit of a personal garden.
 I've got a few links below, mostly related to things I'm currently interested in or have been interested in.